russellschmidt/rs-blog-3/src/pages/blog/2018-04-19-expensify/index.md

 It is a simple expense tracking app that is really just a showpiece for learning how to think about reactive components, data passed to Redux, and
 [expensify](http://quizzical-montalcini-41a63b.netlify.com/)

+I took a right turn from the tutorial in using Netlify.
+It is a very sweet, beautiful option compared to Heroku.

+Current list of things to master I am interested in.

+1. React unit testing and reactive component testing with Jest - I have just scratched the surface
+2. Node.
+So much more to learn.
+3. GraphQL.